Tosmel2/Tosmel2/README.md

 <hr>
 I'm Adewale Tosin, A passionate full stack software developer <br>
-I'm an open-source enthusiast and frontend instructor at NewHorizons ICT Nigeria.<br> I learned a lot from the open-source community and I love how collaboration and <br>
+I'm an open-source enthusiast and once a frontend instructor at NewHorizons ICT Nigeria.<br> I learned a lot from the open-source community and I love how collaboration and <br>
 knowledge sharing happened through open-source.
 I share my knowledge by teaching<br> and coaching students as I discover more ways to explain complex technologies<br>